ersanchez/notes/gpg.md

 If everything matches, sign the key.

     $ gpg2 --default-key <yourKeyID> --sign-key <friendsKeyID>

+Set the trust level on your signature on the key you just signed.

+    $ gpg2 --edit key <friendsKeyID>
+    gpg> trust
+    # set the trust level as appropriate
+    gpg> quit

 Next, upload the key (if your friend says it is ok) to the key server.